 LAS files are ASCII files that are used to store and share oilfield well-log data.

-A LAS file can be loaded by either selecting the File->Load LAS File option under the main menu.
-Alternatively, just drag and drop the file onto the tree-view list area.
+In most cases, log data will be loaded from LAS format files, and this can be done by either selecting the File->Load LAS File option under the main menu.
+Alternatively, just drag and drop the file onto the data-list area.
 Drag and drop supports loading multiple files with one action.

-Once a LAS file has been loaded, all the curves in the file will be shown in the tree-view list on the left side.
-The hierarchy of the tree-view is shown below.
+Once a LAS file has been loaded, all the curves in the file will be shown in the data-list on the left side.
+The hierarchy of the data-list is shown below.

 - Company Name